 4. SEM forecasts that 423 secondary school classes in addition to the existing provision will be required in the territory between the 2004/05 and 2007/08 school years to meet the projected increase in demand for new school places3.
-To date, Finance Committee has approved funding for nine new schools, which will reduce the shortfall in the number of classes to 201.
-A school project with a secondary section, covered in 38EC under Head 708, is pending Finance Committee's approval4.
+To date, Finance Committee (FC) has approved funding for ten new schools, which will reduce the shortfall in the number of classes to 190.
+A secondary school project, covered in 260ES, is pending FC's approval4.
 102ET includes a 30-classroom secondary section.
-This will further reduce the territory-wide shortfall.
-We plan to meet the rest of the requirement through further school construction projects.
-These include 260ES to be considered by Members at this meeting (see paper referenced PWSC(2004-05)8).
+Members will also consider 48EC under Head 708 which also includes a 30-classroom secondary section at this